 Important Facts Insurance Companies Don’t Want You To Know

-James Beard of Trueb & Beard, LLC, is one of the Northwest’s leading maritime personal injury lawyers.
+James Beard of Trueb Berne & Beard, LLP, is one of the Northwest’s leading maritime personal injury lawyers.
 He and the law firms he has built over the last 30 years have handled thousands of claims for injured fishermen and fish processors.
 As a result of that experience, Beard has seen firsthand, many times, the facts that marine insurance companies don’t want injured fishermen and fish processors to know about.